gershwin-desktop/gershwin-documentation/ZFS.md

 This guide explains how to configure ZFS datasets for Gershwin during manual installations, including `/System`, `/Local`, and `/Network`.

-It is important to configure datasets on ZFS on root installations.
+It is important to configure datasets on ZFS on root installations used by GhostBSD, or FreeBSD.
 Otherwise data in /Local and /Network as folders would get lost between boot environments.
 For this reason we only create `/System` in the default boot environment to be cloned to other boot environments.
 The `/Local` and `/Network` datasets are then shared between boot environments.
+This allows easy rollback if something goes wrong with System related components without affecting user data.

 ---